ericyoc/quantum_computation_refresher_poc/README.md

    - Implementing quantum circuits using Cirq
    - Quantum simulation

-## Connecting Quantum Computing Concepts
+## Connecting Quantum Computation Concepts

 1. **Imaginary Numbers** are the building blocks of **Complex Numbers**, which are a combination of real and imaginary numbers in the form a + bi.

 2. **Complex Numbers** enable various **Operations**, such as addition and multiplication, which follow specific rules in the complex domain.